OpenModelica/OMSimulator/doc/UsersGuide/source/api/setReal.rst

 - Before instantiation: `setReal` can be used to set start values or to define initial unknowns (e.g. parameters, states).
-The values are not immediately applied to the simulation unit, since it isn’t actually instantiated.
+The values are not immediately applied to the simulation unit, since it isn't actually instantiated.
 - After instantiation and before initialization: Same as before instantiation, but the values are applied immediately to the simulation unit.